 With six points from an available 11 in his Ryder Cup career thus far, the current world's best golfer will be looking to improve his points haul when he tees it up at Le Golf National.

 If TaylorMade's new 'Twist Face' technology is as good as DJ suggests, then it would seem he has every chance.
 With the new M4 in the bag for the win at Kapalua he almost holed his par-4 tee shot.

 Desire to go back-to-back

-Not since the above-mentioned victory at The Belfry has the 'Stars and Stripes' been unfurled in celebration of the Americans having backed a win two years previous.
+Not since the above-mentioned victory at The Belfry has the 'Stars and Stripes' been unfurled in celebration of back-to-back wins.

-The players' passion and, at times, unruly home support which was evident at Hazeltine National in 2016 perfectly demonstrates their thirst for continued success in the event.
+The players' passion and the, at times, unruly home support evident at Hazeltine National perfectly demonstrates their thirst for continued success in the event.